MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-10-21-8-0-ifix-release.md

 **Adapters**

+* PI69380 SSL THREAD INFORMATION NOT CLEARED AFTER ADAPTER CALL, RESULTING IN A CERTIFICATE CHAINING ERROR
 * PI65047 A WORKLIGHT ADAPTER CALL FAILS WITH AN ERROR INDICATING THAT THERE WAS A FAILURE TO PARSE THE JSON STRING

 #### Client SDKs